 On the new style belts, if the ribs wear too deep, it's time to replace.
 Your technician uses a simple gauge to tell when the belt is worn and you need a serpentine belt replacement.
 A worn belt stresses your vehicle engine's expensive accessories and causes them to wear prematurely.

-So, change your serpentine belt and belt tensioner as recommended by your friendly and knowledgeable pros at Spectrum Car Care Center to extend the life of your accessories and to prevent future breakdowns.
+So, change your serpentine belt and belt tensioner as recommended by your friendly and knowledgeable pros at Spectrum Car Care to extend the life of your accessories and to prevent future breakdowns.